 Sub Panel and Backup

-When power is cut, it takes a second for battery to kick in and it is not seamless.
+When power is cut, it takes a second for battery backup to kick in and it is not seamless.
 You want to put your Internet router and modem on a separate uninterrupted power supply battery to buffer that one second.
-With important equipment on UPS, lights will flicker when your neighborhood loses power, but everything will continue working normally.
+With important equipment on UPS, lights will flicker when your neighborhood loses power, but everything will continue working normally for you.

 I learned this from the technician that each breaker has two wires that are best "balanced."
 If not it could make your Powerwall shuts down randomly and it took a day for technicians to do that.
 On that note, there are different versions of Powerwall and it isn't clear to me why Tesla would install the older version that: